LSSTDESC/rail/docs/source/catalog_tags.rst

 for many different `RailStages`.

-When using a single stage (e.g. testing an algorithm in a Jupyter notebook), it is also possible to overwrite the default settings for the input data.
-In the `make_stage` step, simply specify catalog information.
-An simple example is changing the band names of the input catalog from the default values to Gaap magnitudes, in `MyFavouriteEstimator`.
-This can be done by simply setting `MyFavouriteEstimator.make_stage(band = [f"{band}_gaap1p0Mag" for band in "ugrizy"])`.
+When using a single stage (e.g. testing an algorithm in a Jupyter notebook), it is also possible to overwrite the default settings for the input data directly for the stage, without involving the shared parameters, by simply specifying catalog information in the `make_stage` step.
+For example, your input catalog may have band names like "{band}_gaap1p0Mag", which is different from the default values in RAIL.
+To set this in `MyFavouriteInformer`, do `MyFavouriteEstimator.make_stage(band = [f"{band}_gaap1p0Mag" for band in "ugrizy"])`.
 Note that typically a stage may require changes in multiple input parameters (e.g. `err_bands` and `ref_bands` needs to be changed accordingly.
+Note also that if you want to run `MyFavouriteEstimator` next, you will need to repeat this for the `make_stage` for the estimator.
+This is why, in case you are running many stages, shared parameters below are preferred.

 =================
 Shared Parameters